 The chart shows return on the FTSE All World and the Bank of England base rate from 2008 to 2018. £1,000 invested in 2008 would have been worth £2,384 ten years later.
 Remember, past performance is not a reliable guide to future performance.

-3. Your pension is super-charged by compound interest.
+3. Your pension is super-charged by compound returns

-When you save money, you typically earn some interest on it.
-If you leave it untouched, that interest will itself earn interest.
-This is known as the miracle of compounding.
+When you save or invest money, you typically receive a return on the amount each month or year.
+If you leave it untouched, this cash interest or investment gains will itself earn a return.
+This is known as the magic of compounding.
 When you leave your returns to compound over time, your money can grow exponentially all by itself.
-And happily, the same applies to your pension – with even more incredible results.
-(See our guide on Compound Interest).
+Applying this to your pension you’re likely to see even more incredible results.

 Remember, the earlier you start, the more time your money has to benefit from compounding.
 As an example, if you were to invest £10,000 aged 40 and benefited from an average return of 7%, you’ll have £41,406 when you’re 60.
 Start ten years earlier at 30 and you’ll have £81,451 when you’re 60 – almost twice as much.